syncfusion-content/flutter-docs/Flutter/linear-gauge/linear-gauge-axis.md

 ## Customize the minimum and maximum scale values

 The minimum and maximum properties of a Linear Gauge can be used to customize the axis scale.
 In the below code snippet the axis scale is customized to have the minimum value of -50 to maximum value of 50.
 The scale values are displayed by the axis labels.
-Customizing these label styles are further explained here.
+Customizing these label styles are further explained in next topics.

 {% highlight dart %}
 @override